Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Discuss the flow of code.

 - Initialization
  - Define constants
  - Define variables
  - Define functions
  - Populate the bricks array
  - Start the game
 - Game Loop
  - Clear canvas
  - drawBricks()
  - drawBall()
  - drawPaddle()
  - drawScore()
  - drawLives()
  - collisionDetection()
  - Check ball position
-    - Left and right side of canvas?
+ - Left and right side of the canvas?
  - Top of canvas?
  - bottom?
  - Hit Paddle?
  - Lose life
  - Game Over?
  - Move Ball
  - Check for keyboard input
  - Registers `draw()` to be called again when the screen refreshes.
 The program continues by repeating everything from Game Loop down.

 <!-- > -->